nuroapp/nuroapp.github.com/README.md

-nuroapp.github.com
+nuroapp.github.io
 ==================

-Nuro Next Generation URO Internet Banking Solution
+Nuro: Block Chain Internet Banking Solution

 This is a Github Pages repository that hosts the last live version of the Nuro WebApp